SteelMasterJ/React-Spring-Testing/README.md

-# React-Spring-Testing
+A testing project for using React Spring package for animations

- A test project for React Spring
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).